29 Jan Then & Now – An Underwriter’s Perspective

 Dyan Letts is a Senior Underwriter at Avamore Capital.

-In this edition of our Then and Now series, Dyan answers questions on the challenges and experiences that she has faced as an underwriter over the past few years.
+In this edition, Then and Now Series – An Underwriter’s Perspective, Dyan answers questions on the challenges and experiences that she has faced as an underwriter over the past few years.

 What has been one of the most challenging obstacles you have encountered in legals?